HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication: Conclusion

 \section{Conclusion}

 With both algorithmic improvements and hardware innovations, we have developed a novel BMT update algorithm to facilitate a dataflow architecture for BMT verification with intermittent propagation.
-This new MT framework not only improves the performance over the existing similar BMT technique but also makes the design and nature of the BMT propagation very hardware-efficient and suitable for FPGA-based heterogeneous and embedded systems.
-Experimental results also provide evidence to our claims and we plan to extend the framework to support integration with other state-of-the art BMT designs in the future.
+This new BMT framework not only improves the performance over the existing BMT techniques but also makes the design and nature of the BMT propagation very hardware-efficient and suitable for FPGA-based heterogeneous and embedded systems.
+Experimental results from both susbsytem and system level tests also provide evidence to our claims and results in up to 14\% better performance in real-time standard benchmarks.
+We plan to extend the framework to support integration with other state-of-the art BMT designs in the future.